Caledonia, Minnesota

 Caledonia is a city and the county seat of Houston County, Minnesota, United States and is part of the La Crosse, Wisconsin Metropolitan Statistical Area.
 The population was 2,847 at the 2020 census.

 History

 Caledonia was platted in 1854–1855.
-The town was named by founder Col. Samuel McPhail for the ancient Roman word for Scotland.
+The town was named by founder Colonel Samuel McPhail for the ancient Roman word for Scotland.
 A post office has been in operation at Caledonia since 1855.
 Caledonia was incorporated in 1870, and was reincorporated in 1889.